-Credit terms and limits can be set to help manage customer debt.
 Credit terms are used to specify when payment is due.
-The credit limit is used to control the amount of debt that can be built up before placing new sales orders is restricted.
+The credit limit is used to control the amount of debt that can be built up before new sales are no longer permitted.

-To give a customer credit enter their approved credit limit directly against their contact record.
+To give a customer credit, enter their approved credit limit directly against their contact record.